 - Traveling between multiple hotels or by train?
 I recommend you use a medium suitcase with a small shoulder tote bag or backpack.

 - Traveling by train?
 Use a small to medium suitcase like a soft sided luggage with pockets.
 Long distance trains have dedicated luggage space but city to city trains may only have overhead space which doesn’t accommodate larger suitcases.
-You’ll end up standing, holding or watching your bags and that’s no fun!
+You’ll end up standing, holding or watching your bags.

 - Must have?
-Take a backpack for easy access to daily stuff like laptop, passport and phone on weekend and day trips.
+Always take a backpack or small duffel for easy access to daily stuff like laptop, passport and phone on weekend and day trips

-For most trips I suggest using a medium size roller bag plus a backpack because I prefer to check all my bags.
-I don’t like lugging a heavy carry on around the airport.
+For most trips I’ll use a medium size roller bag (25-26″) plus a backpack or small duffel that fits under the seat.
+The medium size bag gets checked in and I’ll carry on my backpack or personal item bag.
 Yes, you have to wait for the baggage carousel but to me, it’s worth it!

-- Pull everything out of your closet that you’re thinking of packing
+- Pull everything out of your closet you’re thinking of packing

 - Decide on THREE main coordinating colors such as blue, green and white for example